Travel Nurse Salary: How Much Do They Make?

 But what can you really expect as far as a travel nurse’s salary and overall compensation?

-Here are some common misconceptions and myths about travel nursing pay:
+Here are some common misconceptions and myths about the salaries of travel nurses:

 “I’m gonna get rich in travel nursing.”